Ovatsugh/LogicValidation/README.md

 # COMO USAR
 Após execultar o programa insira suas preposições
 - Para negar  a preposição: (NOT preposition) ex: (NOT fui ao mercado)
-- Para guardar as preposições insira: -1
+- Para começar as operações insira: -1

-Após insirir as preposições faça as operações
+🛠️ OPERAçÕES
 - Conjunção de preposições: **AND** ex: (argumento 1) AND (argumento 2)
 - Disjuntão de preposições: **OR**  ex (argumento 1) OR (argumento 2)
+- Condicionar: **IF THEN** ex IF (argumento 1) THEN (argumento 2)

+⚠️ IMPORTANTE
+- AS preposições devem estar entre parênteses
+- Os operadores AND OR NOT devem estar em MAIÚSCULO